A Rocha Aotearoa NZ is actively engaged in practical community conservation work.

 In Auckland, our local group is building a community of A Rocha supporters to encourage and enable each other to care for creation and live sustainably through our everyday choices, actions and lifestyles, and through our involvement in environmental education, research, practical conservation, and sustainability projects.

-Our local group in Palmerston North organizes tree planting and working bees within the surrounding area.
+Our local group in Palmerston North maintains a thriving native plants nursery and organizes seed collection, tree planting and working bees within the surrounding area.

 A Rocha in Wellington exists as three sub-groups, focusing efforts on the Kapiti Coast, Wellington City, and Hutt Valley.